How Much House Can I Afford in Ontario? Your 2026 Guide

 The Two Ratios That Govern Your Mortgage Qualification

-Every federally regulated lender in Canada — banks, credit unions, and most mortgage companies — qualifies buyers using two debt service ratios.
+Every federally regulated lender in Canada, banks, credit unions, and most mortgage companies, qualifies buyers using two debt service ratios.
 These are not suggestions; they are hard limits under OSFI's B-20 guidelines.
+If you are buying your first home, the GDS/TDS math sits inside a larger checklist, see our First-Time Home Buyer Guide for Toronto for the full sequence.

 Gross Debt Service (GDS) Ratio